frank-64/ToBeFrank/_posts/2023-12-13-github-copilot-investigation-crash-landing-or-smooth-soaring.md

-# GitHub Copilot Investigation - Crash Landing or Smooth Soaring?
+# An investigation into the effectiveness of the AI pair programming tool GitHub Copilot
 ## Introduction
 In my last blog, I spoke about not knowing the capability of GitHub Copilot.
 I decided to change by signing up for the 30-day free trial and I began my investigation.
 I set out to determine the effectiveness, accuracy and security of GitHub Copilot as a tool for programmers.
 The end goal being a consideration of whether the costs involved are justified.